Coconut Thins! If you like crisp, caramel, coconut and sweet then these little treats are for you! These are so lovely I could eat them all at once!

 These coconut thins will keep for at least a week in an airtight container, and they also make lovely gifts if you wanted to do some baking over Christmas for gift packages.

-You can also be flexible with these once they’re baked.
-For example, you could drizzle melted chocolate over them or decorate with some festive icing to make them colourful, or like here, simple leave them as they are.
+You can also be flexible with these once they're baked.
+For example, you could drizzle melted chocolate over them or decorate with some festive icing to make them colorful, or like here, simply leave them as they are.
 Whatever you decide, we hope you will enjoy them as much as we do!

 2 Tablespoons Shredded Coconut

 1. Preheat the oven to 180C / 350F / Gas 4.
 Line two baking trays with baking parchment.